Procurement Performance & Development

 The complexity of supply chains and market environments is increasing.
 Staying relevant within procurement today requires next-level adaptability.
 Speed is necessary to keep up with market changes and address evolving stakeholder needs.

 Agile is widely adopted and applied within supply chains, borrowed from software development.
-Being agile means being able to think, adapt, learn, understand, move and re-assess quickly.
+Being agile means being able to think, adapt, learn, understand, move, and re-assess quickly.

 Procurement is dynamic in nature, but often the way of sourcing and running RFPs can be perceived as time-consuming and outdated.
-This blog post provides an industry-leading alternative to the traditional way of working.

-Agile procurement targets to be more collaborative, fast-paced, and open.
+As a philosophy, it is more collaborative, fast-paced, and open.
 Agile is about technical excellence, interpreting data, being open to new ideas, and empowering individuals to take ownership.

 What is agile sourcing?